bekirakil-0/Eynos_SoC_FBE-FDE_Decryptor/README.md

 </body>
 </html>

 # This device tree needs modifications based on your model.
-In case of any use and misuse of this script on your TWRP the following applies
+In case of any use AND misuse of this script on your TWRP the following applies
 * Your warranty is now void.
 * I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.